 3. Responsibility: Wildcat Touring provides charter flights only and is therefore responsible only for the Participant’s flight.
 Wildcat Touring does not offer or provide any other services.
 Neither Wildcat Touring, nor its agents, servants, employees, or your travel agent assumes any responsibility for, and the Participant agrees to release, relieve and hold harmless Wildcat Touring from, any claim, action, cause of action, injury, losses or damages arising from the actions or omissions of third-parties involved with your flight; missed connections; missed ground transportation or car rental expenses; lost or stolen items or baggage, damage, delay of baggage or other property; costs or expenses arising out of injury, accident or death; quarantine; disturbances; governmental restrictions or regulations; inconveniences; loss of enjoyments; loss of pay; disappointment; mechanical breakdown; airport closure; air traffic control restrictions; government action; strike or lockouts; war, terrorism; weather, acts of God, force majeure, or other factors or causes beyond our control.

 4. Reservations and Payment: Reservations may be made directly by calling (254)-945-3228 or online at our website at www.wildcattouring.com.
 Full payment is due at time of booking of the flight.
 Passengers have a right to a copy of this Agreement prior to making payment.
 For bookings made by calling (254)-945-3228 or via the Internet, Wildcat Touring accepts MasterCard and Visa.
-Participants waive any charge back rights associated with claims resulting from factors that are not under the control or not the responsibility of Wildcat Touring; however, Participants may cancel the reservation prior to scheduled departure of the Charter Flight and will,after payment of a non-negotiable administrative fee per passenger, receive a courtesy credit for future travel on any Wildcat Touring schedule or charter services.
+Participants waive any charge back rights associated with claims resulting from factors that are not under the control or not the responsibility of Wildcat Touring: however, subject to the conditions set forth in the cancellation and refund policy, Participants may cancel the reservation prior to scheuduled departure of the charter flight and will, after payment of a non-negotiable administrative fee per passenger, receive a courtesy credit for future travel on any Wildcat Touring schedule or charter services.

 5. Security Agreement: All payments are payable and/or deposited to a charter account at Texas Capital Bank, Wildcat Touring’s depository bank.
 Your payments are protected by a letter of credit issued by Texas Capital Bank. (the “Securer”).
 Unless you file a claim with Wildcat Touring or, if Wildcat Touring is unavailable, with the Securer, within 60 days of completion of the Charter (or, in the case of cancellation, the intended date of your scheduled return Charter); the Securer will be released from all liability to you under the security agreement.
 If there is no return flight in your itinerary, completion means the date or intended date of departure of the last flight in your itinerary.
 All transactions between the Customer and Wildcat Touring shall be solely in United States Dollars; Wildcat Touring is not responsible for any fluctuations in foreign currency exchange rates.